Turtle Tree Seeds

-If you’ve ever wondered how to cut a lemon wedge, you’re not alone.
-Lemons can be intimidating for some, but cutting one is easier.
-Here are some tips to make the task a little easier—store lemons in the fridge or a plastic bag.
-Once cut, keep them away from light.
-Lemons can be difficult to keep fresh if they’re not stored properly, so be sure to store them in a cool, dry place.
+If you have ever struggled with cutting a lemon wedge, you are not alone.
+Lemons may seem daunting, but cutting them is simple.
+Here are some tips to help make the process easier – store lemons in the refrigerator or a plastic bag.
+Once sliced, keep them away from sunlight.
+Lemons can easily spoil if not stored correctly, so make sure to keep them in a cool, dry place.

 Cutting a Citrus Wheel Is Easier than Slicing a Wedge